BytelyPlay/block-infection/README.md

 BACKUP BEFORE PLAYING!!!!

-# How to play (I seriously even if only on the client, recommend JEI):
+# How to play (I seriously, even if only on the client, recommend JEI):
 Optional first step: Get infection resistant blocks to protect your base just sorrounding your base with it or making the floor that can make your base resistant \
 First step: craft 64 structure catalysts \
 Second step: craft the structure maker \